 Window air conditioning units are one of the cheapest ways to cool a room.
 Just like central air, window ac units come with a list of pros and cons.

-- Cheap – this is just about the cheapest way you can efficiently cool a house.
-Window AC units are affordable and they work well for the room they are installed in.
+- Cheap – This is the cheapest way to cool a home.
+Window AC units are affordable, and they work for the room they are installed in.

-- Easy to replace – if something happens to your window unit, then you can have it replaced easily.
-Throw the old one out and put a new one in. that’s what’s great about cheap equipment!
+- Easy to replace – If something happens to your window unit, then you can have it replaced.
+Throw the old one out and put a new one in. that’s what’s great about cheap equipment.

-- Perfect for picky roommates – if your household can’t agree on a temperature, then get window units.
-This way, you can each control your own room without relying on someone who feels cooler or warmer than you.
+- Perfect for picky roommates – If your household can’t agree on a temperature, then get window units.
+This way, you can each control your room without relying on someone who feels cooler or warmer than you.

-- Only cools one room – window ACs aren’t made for entire houses.
+- Cools one room – Window AC units aren’t made for entire houses.
 You can add one to each room but then this makes the cost that much more.
-They are better for smaller houses that only need one or two.
+They are better for smaller houses that need one or two.

-- Needs a strong window frame – some frames can’t support a window AC unit.
-These windows won’t even work if a frame is built.
-For homes without a good window, a different type of unit may be necessary.
+- Needs a strong window frame – Some frames can’t support an AC window unit.
+The windows won’t work without a frame.
+For homes without good windows, a different type of unit is necessary.

-- Unsafe if not installed properly – window AC units have been known to fall out of windows.
-So it’s best if someone who knows what they are doing installs it for you.
+- Unsafe if not installed right – Units have been known to fall out of windows.
+It’s best if someone who knows what they are doing installs it for you.
 A frame may need to build for extra security.

-- Security risk – because window units can be removed easily, it can pose a security risk.
-Install a home security system if you have a window unit.
-Make sure that it covers windows as well as doors.
+- Security risk – The units are easy to move, so they pose a security risk.
+You’ll need a home security system if you have a window unit.
+Make sure it covers windows and doors.

 Standing AC Units

-Also known as a portable AC unit, these are by far the easiest air conditioner to install.
-After all, you plug it in and you’re good to go.
+Also known as a portable AC unit, these are the easiest air conditioners to install.
+You plug it in and you’re good to go.

-- No installation needed – all you need to do is take it home and plug it in.
-Some require a tiny bit of setup but it’s all very easy and can be done by anyone that can read a manual.
+- No installation needed – You can take it home and plug it in.
+Some require a tiny bit of setup but it’s easy and can be done by anyone that can read a manual.

-- Fairly cheap – this is one of the cheapest AC options available.
-You can get a really nice one for less than central air or a small one for the same price as a heater.
+- Cheap – This is one of the cheapest AC options available.
+You can get a good one for less than a central air system or a small one for the same price as a heater.

-- Portable – of course, the portability is great!
-You can move it to another room with ease or even take it with you to different houses, in the car, or relatives’ houses.
+- Portable – You can move it to another room with ease or take it with you to another home, in the car, or relatives’ houses.

-- Can be hidden – thankfully, it is safe to put these units behind furniture or a curtain.
-So you can hide them quite well and they can still cool a room just as well.
+- Out of sight – It’s safe to put these units behind furniture or a curtain.
+You can hide them, and they’ll keep a room cool.

-- No outdoor heat release – because standing AC units don’t allow heat to escape outside, it can actually be counterproductive inside.
+- No outdoor heat release – Because standing AC units don’t allow heat to escape outside, it can counter inside.
 The heat can’t escape and makes it harder to cool the room.

-- May require maintenance – because there is no outdoor condensation release, most portable ACs have a drain tank.
-These will need to be cleaned out regularly if you don’t want an overflow and a wet floor.
+- May require maintenance – Because there is no outdoor condensation release, most portable AC units have a drain tank.
+You will need to keep them clean to prevent overflow or a wet floor.

-- For small areas – like window AC units, portable air conditioners are only for small areas.
-You can find one to cool any room, but that air isn’t likely to travel far outside the room.
-You’ll need one for each room you want to cool.
+- For small areas – Portable air conditioners are for small areas.
+You can use them to cool a room, but that air isn’t l to travel far outside the room.
+You’ll need one for the rooms you want to cool.

-An evaporative cooler, or a swamp cooler, is primarily used outside.
+An evaporative cooler, or swamp cooler, is for outdoor.
 It turns water into cool air.
 This is an eco-friendly, though a less effective way to cool.

-- Energy-efficient – evaporative coolers use water and cool with humidity.
-So they save money and reduce any bills you may have associated with cooling your home. this can’t be said for most ACs.
+- Energy-efficient – Evaporative coolers use water and cool with humidity.
+They save money and reduce any bills you may have associated with cooling your home.

-- Eco-friendly – because they recycle water, evaporative coolers are amazingly eco-friendly.
-If you’re going off-the-grid, or want a more natural lifestyle, they might be a good option for you.
+- Eco-friendly – They recycle water, evaporative coolers are eco-friendly.
+If you’re going off-the-grid or want a more natural lifestyle.

-- Great for mild climates – if the temperature never gets above 90 degrees where you live, then evaporative coolers may cool your home quite well.
+- Great for mild climates – If the temperature never gets above 90 degrees where you live, then evaporative coolers may cool your home.

-- Not for hot climates – if your climate gets over 95 degrees, then evaporative coolers won’t work.
-If it stays pretty mild, then great.
-But it can’t make a room much more than 20 degrees cooler than it is outside.
+- Not for hot climates – If your climate gets over 95 degrees, then evaporative coolers won’t work.
+You want it to stay mild.
+It can’t make a room more than 20 degrees cooler than it is outside.

-- Not for humid climates – these systems use humidity to cool a room, so using them in humid climates will only make the room hotter.
+- Not for humid climates – These systems use humidity to cool a room, so using them in humid climates will make the room hotter.

-- Other systems more effective – evaporative coolers are one of the least effective methods for most climates.
-In the future, they may be the number one type of cooling unit, but right now, they just don’t work in most cases.
+- Other systems more effective – Evaporative coolers are one of the least effective methods for most climates.
+In the future, they may be the number one type of cooling unit, but now, they don’t work in most cases.

-- May leak – because they use water, they also may leak.
-This is a safety hazard for many reasons.
-It can rot wood, leave puddles that people can slip on and cause issues if the water touches something electrical.
+- May leak – Because they use water, they might leak.
+This is a safety hazard.
+It can rot wood, leave puddles that people can slip on, and cause issues if the water touches electricity.

-- Consumes a lot of water – if you are under water restrictions, you may not want an evaporative cooler.
+- Consumes water – If you have water restrictions, you may not want an evaporative cooler.
 They consume a lot of water.
 If this is a plentiful resource for you, then that’s great.

-- Installed in the roof – this may not be a con to you, but to most people, having a unit installed on the roof isn’t great.
+- Installed in the roof – For most people, having a unit installed on their roof isn’t great.
 It makes a hole in the roof, so if you ever want to remove it, you’ll have to fill the hole.

 Mini-Split Air Conditioners

-Mini-split units both heat and cool, which is why they are becoming increasingly popular.
+Mini-split units heat and cool, which is why they are becoming popular.
 But just like other cooling options, they have both pros and cons.

-- Heats and cools – this is definitely a huge plus.
-Mini-splits heat and cool a home.
-So you won’t have to pay the cost of a heating system and only have one system to wrry about as far as maintenance is concerned.
+- Heats and cools – Mini-splits heat and cool a home.
+You won’t have to pay for a heating system.
+You won’t have more than one system to take care of.

 - Separate systems – many mini-splits have multiple units connected to an outdoor unit.
-They can each be controlled separately, so you can only turn them on when you need them.
+You can use them when needed and turn them off when you want.

-- Multiple ways to mount – mini-splits can be mounted on the wall, hung from the ceiling, or set in a window.
+- Multiple ways to mount – mini-splits are mounted on a wall, hung from ceilings, or in a window.
 There are many ways to install them so you can set them up to match your room.

-- Secure – because they only need a small hole, they are more secure than other mounted units or window units.
-So no one is crawling in even if they do manage to get the unit out.
+- Secure – because they need a small hole, they are more secure than other mounted units or window units.
+So, no one is crawling in even if they do manage to get the unit out.

 - Medium-priced – though they don’t cost as much as central air most of the time, they do cost more than most other cooling systems.